 Planetary Gear Sets

-But the automatic transmission system uses the planetary gear system.
+However, the automatic transmission system uses the planetary gear system.
 It is more similar to the solar system.

 Hydraulic System

-As you know, all the transmission parts are submerged inside the transmission fluid.
+As you know, all the transmission parts are submerged inside the fluid.
 This system has three main functions.
 It prevents frictional damage, controls the transmission gear shifting, and cools the system.

 The hydraulic system helps to engage the clutch plates at the right time.
 It builds the correct pressure inside the clutch system for engaging together.